-- the victim, especially their protection and support - the alleged perpetrator - all the other children (and, if appropriate staff) at the school, especially any actions that are appropriate to protect them - incidents of sexual harassment will be reported through the annual review of safeguarding to the Local Safeguarding Partnership.
+- the individual/s impacted by the behaviour, especially their protection and support - the alleged instigator of the behaviour - all the other children (and, if appropriate staff) at the school, especially any actions that are appropriate to protect them - incidents of sexual harassment will be reported through the annual review of safeguarding to the Local Safeguarding Partnership.

-Staff who are victims of sexual harassment and/or violence should speak to the Headteacher or Deputy Headteacher.
-If the Headteacher is the perpetrator of the sexual harassment/violence, then the member of staff must report it to the Chair of Governors.
+Staff who are have been impacted by sexual harassment and/or violence should speak to the Headteacher or Deputy Headteacher.
+If the Headteacher is the instigator of the sexual harassment/violence, then the member of staff must report it to the Chair of Governors.